Understanding Micromobility Devices As Part of the Solution!

 Moderator

-- Debra Kagan, Executive Director, New Jersey Bike Walk Coalition
+- Paul Mickiewicz, Program Manager, New Jersey Bike Walk Coalition

 The SAFE Network (Streets Are for Everyone) is a community of bike & walk friendly advocates, members of like-minded partner agencies and community leaders, inspired to create safe streets.